Cosby (TV series): Reruns/syndication

 The series was distributed by Carsey-Werner Distribution for broadcast syndication for the 2000–2001 television season, where it ran until the fall of 2004; after that point it was offered in low-cost barter arrangements.
 TBS shortly thereafter ran reruns of the series for about two years.
-In March 2010, Up TV (the current UP Network) began airing the show, but as a family network with religious ownership, removed some episodes and edited some content in episodes to meet the network's mores.
+In March 2010, Up TV (the current UP Network) began airing the show, but, as a family network with religious ownership, removed some episodes and edited some content in episodes to meet the network's mores.
 It began to air on Bounce TV in January 2015, but was removed from air on July 7, 2015, when records were made public regarding Bill Cosby's sexual assault cases.
 Two seasons are available through Hoopla.
-All 4 seasons are listed for streaming on Amazon Prime but not currently available for actual streaming.

 Nielsen ratings

 Cosby was considered to be a ratings success for CBS, winning its time slot of Monday, 8:00 PM in households and viewers for the first three seasons.